Albert Boime

-Albert Boime (March 17, 1933 – October 18, 2008), was an American art historian and author of more than 20 art history books and numerous academic articles.
-He was a professor of art history at the University of California, Los Angeles for three decades, until his death.
+Albert Boime (March 17, 1933 – October 18, 2008) was an American art historian and author of more than 20 art history books and numerous academic articles.
+He was a professor of art history at the University of California, Los Angeles, for three decades, until his death.

 Early life

 Albert Isaac Boime was born on March 17, 1933, in St. Louis, Missouri.
 His mother, Dorothy Rubin, was a European Jewish immigrant and his father, Max Boime, was a salesman, and a naval yard worker in Brooklyn during World War II.
 In 1955, Boime joined the United States Army, stationing in West Germany.
 Boime went on to earn a bachelor's degree in art history from the University of California at Los Angeles in 1961 after completing service.
 He followed up in the field with a master's and a doctorate from Columbia University in 1963 and 1968 respectively.
-During his studies, he was greatly influenced by his brother Jerome Boime (1934-1977), then in Chicago.
+During his studies, he was greatly influenced by his brother Jerome Boime (1934–1977), then in Chicago.
 Through his brother, he met and married Myra Block, a teacher and socialist activist in 1964.
 He was a professor at the State University of New York at Stony Brook from 1968 until 1972.
 He then taught and chaired the art department at the Binghamton University, remaining there until 1978.
 He joined the faculty of UCLA in 1979.

 Writings

-Boime wrote more than 20 books of art history, focusing not only on style and form, but using a and psychoanalytic examination of the social and political contexts of art, examining how artworks are representations of the class, economic, power and social structures and racial attitudes that exist during their creation.
+Boime wrote more than 20 books of art history, focusing not only on style and form but also using a psychoanalytic examination of the social and political contexts of art, examining how artworks are representations of the class, economic, power, and social structures and racial attitudes that exist during their creation.

 His first book, The Academy and French Painting in the Nineteenth Century, published in 1971 by Phaidon Press, examined the unintended role of the conservative Académie des Beaux-Arts in the development of 19th-century painters.
 In 1974, art critic and commentator Hilton Kramer of The New York Times called the book "the indispensable text" for a reconsideration of the merits of the Salon painters, as the book demonstrated the web of connections in the cultural and institutions of the time that affected artistic tastes and aspirations of that time.

 His book series, The Social History of Modern Art, analyzed French art from the mid-18th century to the end of the 19th century, making connections between the art and subject matter to historical events at the time, such as the French Revolution and the rule of Napoleon Bonaparte.
 The four-volume, 3,000-page series, published over a two-decade period by the University of Chicago Press, includes Art in an Age of Revolution, 1750–1800 (1987); Art in an Age of Bonapartism, 1800–1815 (1990); Art in an Age of Counterrevolution, 1815–1848 (2004); and Art in an Age of Civil Struggle, 1848–1871 (2007).